FABLE-3DXRD/xrd_simulator/docs/source/raw_README.rst

 Credits
 ===============================
-``xrd_simulator`` uses a builtin modified verisons of xfab and miniball.
+``xrd_simulator`` uses a builtin modified versions of xfab and miniball.
 The source code of these repos can be found here:

 * `https://github.com/FABLE-3DXRD/xfab`_
 * `https://github.com/marmakoide/miniball`_